fetz-selby/medwing_api/README.md

 ## Overview of medwing-geolocation-api application ##
 This implements google geocoding(any geo coding third party can be integrated) api.
 Features include search,create,update and delete geocoding.
-A token is required before the services can be used.
-It has 4 main endpoints, these include sessions, users, geocoding, and locations.
+A token is required before the services(REST) can be used.
+It has four(4) main endpoints, these include sessions, users, geocoding, and locations.

 ##### users
 `/medwing/api/users`